Objectives Contacts Join Links News Front Page

 Rick Fletcher from Bensville

-This month we introduce you to Rick Fletcher, our quiet achiever, one of the founders of OTHR, our talented web master and Special Projects Officer on OTHR's Board.
+This month we introduce you to Rick Fletcher, our quiet achiever, one of the founders of OTHR.

 Rick was raised on the outskirts of Sydney when bread, ice, rabbits, clothes props and other staples were delivered by horse.
 Rick remembers travelling everywhere by train, tram and trolley bus in his youth and holiday destinations were reached by steam train.
 A visit to the Centenary of Railway display at Central Station in 1955 kindled a lifelong interest in railways, particularly steam trains.